isomerpages/sp-cdio/_our-work/CDIO in Asia/TF CDIO Forum.md

 **Twin Events: CDIO International Working Meeting & TF-CDIO Forum 2019**

-This event took place at Singapore Polytechnic from 13 to 14 Nov 2019.
+This event took place at Singapore Polytechnic in 2019.

 Small group conversations and working sessions were held.
 The following were discussed: